The-Smarty/Ideate2hack/README.md

  https://data.mendeley.com/datasets/56rmx5bjcr/1

 ## Note
+This Repo is created by Team Wizards for Ideate2Hack - A 24 hour hackathon held at VRSEC.
 We deploy the deep learning model in the website.
 The website also contains the chatbot to answer the queries related to the result given by the model.
 (Just a Prototype.)